espocrm/documentation/docs/administration/workflows.md

 ## Using formula in actions

 It's possible to define formula to calculate fields for Create Record, Update Target Record, Create Related Record, Update Related Record.
-For the last two, to access attributes of target entity you should use function `targetEntity\attribute`.
-To access attributes of target entity that was set before workflow was triggered use function `targetEntity\attributeFetched`.
+For the last two, to access attributes of target entity, you should use function `targetEntity\attribute`.
+To access attributes of target entity that was set before the workflow was triggered, use function `targetEntity\attributeFetched`.

 Example:
 ```